We don’t support this browser anymore.

 Our view

-Netflix's ability to reduce churn (customers flipflopping to rivals) is firmly rooted in its best-in-class original content.
+Netflix's ability to reduce churn (customers flip-flopping to rivals) is firmly rooted in its best-in-class original content.
 While it's expensive to make, it does keep eyeballs on screens in a bigger way.
-That's partly why Netflix spends about $17bn a year on content in normal times.
+Add in a cash-generative business, and Netflix can increase content spending when peers are having to pull back.

 The group also has a market-leading international production and distribution network.
 Doing localised content right isn't easy and Netflix has an enviable footprint here.
-This is important because longer-term subscriber growth will need to come from emerging markets.
+This is important because longer-term subscriber growth will need to come from emerging markets, though it is encouraging to see continued growth from its original markets.

 Netflix is a market leader, and there are plenty of moving parts these days which could add up to longer-term growth.
 We don’t view the valuation as too demanding either.
-But there are competitive risks that will need to be monitored and we can’t rule out ups and downs.
+But the streaming space is inherently tough, with consumers more than happy to switch provider at a whim – that’s a built-in risk that needs to be considered even for a best-in-class name so we can’t rule out ups and downs.

 Netflix key facts